CeesJol/resume/README.md

    COOKIE_SECRET: any string value
    SENDGRID_API_KEY: your sendgrid secret key
    FROM_EMAIL: your sendgrid email
-   FEEDBACK_EMAIL: email you want feedback to be sent to
    DOMAIN_NAME: your production url
 3. Run `yarn install`